All Episodes

 What in the world could they do that's better or good?

-Well, you know, they could take the strategy of uh putting their dollars into marketing like McDonald's and other companies do.
+Well, you know, they could take the strategy of putting their dollars into marketing like McDonald's and other companies do.

-Because a lot of the vegetarian and vegan food out there just doesn't taste that good.
+Give us good tasting, healthy food, fruits and vegetables, because a lot of the vegetarian and vegan food out there just doesn't taste that good.

 Nobody would want it.

-So, you know, give give people some education, give people some choices and promote things instead of going after companies that they don't like.
+So, you know, give people some education, give people some choices and promote things instead of going after companies that they don't like.

 Suzanne, you just nailed it.